Chiikar/PWC-Call-Centre-Analysis/README.md

 The dataset under analysis is sourced from Phonenow's telecommunications call center operations, encompassing customer interactions over the specified timeframe.
 Comprising 5000 rows and columns with diverse attributes such as Call ID, Agent, Date, Time, Topic, Answered (Y/N), Resolved, Speed of answer in seconds, Avg Talk duration, and Satisfaction rating, this dataset offers profound insights into the operational dynamics of Phonenow, the telecommunications firm.

 ## PROJECT GOAL
 This project aims to analyze Phonenow's call center data for the fiscal year 2021 to identify enduring trends and patterns in call center operations.
-Through gaining insights into call volume, durations, peak call times, and other pertinent metrics, the goal is to furnish strategic recommendations for optimizing call center operations, enhancing customer satisfaction, and driving business growth.
+Through gaining insights into call volume, durations, peak call times, and other pertinent metrics, the goal is to provide strategic recommendations for optimizing call center operations, enhancing customer satisfaction, and driving business growth.
 Leveraging exploratory data analysis (EDA) techniques, actionable insights will be unearthed to inform Phonenow's decision-making processes and facilitate effective utilization of call center data for long-term success.

 DATA SOURCES